Advertiser Disclosure

 Currently, Air Canada operates a single route between Atlantic Canada and Europe, with its Halifax–London route.

-However, it’s worth noting that the aircraft used for this route is a Boeing 737 MAX 8, which doesn’t currently offer a lie-flat business class seat.
+However, it’s worth noting that the aircraft used for this route is a Boeing 737 MAX 8, which doesn’t offer a lie-flat business class seat.
 In fact, it’s sold under the “Premium Economy” banner, despite technically being a business class product.

 On the other hand, the convenience of not having to backtrack to another Canadian or American hub might outweigh the less desirable product.